 One of these is Mercari, a Japanese app that has been operating since 2013.
 Mercari has gained a lot of traction in the U.S. in recent years and is now one of the most popular.
 It’s a great online marketplace to sell various items, such as electronics, automotive parts, office supplies, toys, games, musical instruments, vintage items, and more.

 In this article, we’ll take a closer look at Mercari and fifteen other sites and apps like Mercari to help you make an informed choice.

 Related reading: The Easiest Things to Flip for Profit

 It’s free to list your items for sale on Mercari, but when those items sell, the platform does take a 10% listing fee and a 2.9% + $0.30 payment processing fee.
-This may seem cost prohibitive, but this is a popular selling app with many useful features for sellers and buyers.
-Let’s take a closer look at four main features of Mercari in more detail:
+This may seem cost prohibitive, but this is one of the most popular e-commerce sites with many useful features for sellers and buyers.
+Let’s take a closer look at the four main features of Mercari in more detail: